-- Strong Financial Returns on the Fund's Investments resulting in a Growing Asset Base - A Net Withdrawal Position in relation to Dealing with the Fund's Members.
+- Reduction in Net Assets due to volatile nature of the current markets - > A Net Withdrawal Position in relation to Dealing with the Fund's Members.

 The strong asset position, along with the 2014 Triennial Valuation of funding levels, demonstrates that the Fund is well placed to meet its future pension and other benefit liabilities.